manhnt9/illusion/README.md

 - ILFactory for creating operations
 - Use protobuf3 to define custom operation message
 - Operation management system for executing and tracing operation
-- Write ILSuite for executing multiple operations of the same type
+- Write ILGroup for grouping operations